Links on Android Authority may earn us a commission. Learn more.

 Google doesn’t discount its flagship phones early in their lifecycle, so if you want a new Pixel on a budget, you’ll need to look into one of Google’s mid-range offerings.

 If you’re open to other brands, there are plenty of alternatives to buying a used Pixel.
-Our roundup of the best cheap Android phones is a great place to start, but we recommend spending a little more on one of the more competent mid-range devices out there.
+Our roundup of the best cheap Android phones is a great place to start, but we recommend spending a little more on one of the more capable mid-range devices out there.

 Things to know when buying a used Pixel

 We have a detailed guide on purchasing used phones that we recommend you read first.
 Buy here are some key things to keep in mind when making a purchase:

 - Ensure you’re not overpaying: Assess the phone’s condition and check the average price of similar Pixels (same model and same condition) on eBay, Swappa, or Gazelle.

 - Ask about the battery: Repeated charging cycles take their toll on batteries, and that can be a problem for phones with small or average-sized batteries like Pixels.
 Ideally, you’ll want a phone with a battery that has been replaced — Pixel phones that have been refurbished are more likely to have a new battery.

 - Give the phone a physical: If you can examine the Pixel before buying, look out for the following: